What Are The Tax Consequences Of Adding Name To Deed

 Another option for minimizing capital gains tax on inherited property is to hold onto it for a period of time before selling.

 This can be beneficial because any appreciation in value during that time may be subject to lower capital gains tax rates, or even excluded entirely if the property qualifies for special rules.
-This strategy requires careful planning and consideration of market trends in order to maximize its effectiveness.

 Use Tax-Advantaged Accounts